Quantum Mechanics in Terms of Realism

-Second, we take the kind-1 packets to be {\it Fermi} packets.
-In this case we have only zero- and one-quantum packets, and the sums in (74) and (76) range only from 0 to 1.
+Second, we take the kind-1 packets to be \emph{fermion} packets.
+In this case we have only zero- and one-quantum packets, and the sums in (5.14) and (5.16) range only from 0 to 1.
 Thus

 Hence

 and the total number of quanta is